roman-milk/roman-milk.github.io/jessicas-change-management.md

  "Ahahaha!
 How cool's that!
 Ahahaha!
 A gapefarting slut."
 The dudes laughed their asses off.

  Their laughter so didn't reduce my embarrassment, like not at all.
 I felt so unladylike.
 I felt so nasty.
 I felt so humiliated.
 Totally not cool!
 No matter what, though, I had succeeded and blown bimbo bubbles.
-Report_Story #4